dsingleton86/reading-list/top-100-guardian.md

+# The Guardian's 100 Best Novels Written in English

+a list from The Guardian's '[The 100 Best Novels Written in English](https://www.theguardian.com/books/2015/aug/17/the-100-best-novels-written-in-english-the-full-list)

 1. The Pilgrim’s Progress by John Bunyan (1678)
 2. Robinson Crusoe by Daniel Defoe (1719)
 3. Gulliver’s Travels by Jonathan Swift (1726)